Animal Physiology

-This course is ideal for students who are fascinated by how bodies work and are eager to understand how different species survive, move, and adapt.
-It'd for students who enjoy hands-on exploration, detailed observation, and discovering the connections between structure and function in living organisms.
-Students build confidence as they study anatomy, physiology, and evolution through direct investigation.
+Students gain a greater fascination for how bodies work and understand how different species survive, move, and adapt.
+In this course, students get direct hands-on exploration, make detailed observations, and discover the connections between structure and function in living organisms.

 Families receive photos and videos capturing students’ lab work, dissections, and comparative anatomy projects.
 Students leave the course with stronger scientific skills, a clearer understanding of animal biology, and excitement about studying life sciences at a deeper level.